mozilla/release-services/base/docs/development/@relengapi/api_methods.rst

 .....

 REST API Types are similar: the content of the documentation comes from the source code, but the positioning is controlled by the ``.rst`` file.

+Type information is drawn from the docstring for the type class as well as the Sphinx-style comments for each attribute.
+These comments have the special prefix ``#:``.
+See the ``Widget`` class above for an example.

 To document a type or types, use ``api:autotype::``, like this: